Windows CMD Commands: Mastering the Command Prompt

 route print CMD output

-The output prints the interface list, and IPv4 and IPv6 routing tables.
+The output shows the interface list, as well as the IPv4 and IPv6 routing tables.

-The schtasks command helps schedule commands or programs to run on the system.
-The tasks run at specified times or periodically.
+The schtasks command schedules commands or programs to run on the system at specified times or periodically and is often used to set up cron jobs.
 The syntax for the commands is:

 The following subcommands are available: